rjarratt/Route20/README.md

 1. Does dynamic DNS updates without blocking.

 # Limitations
-1. Only tested on Windows Server 2003 and Raspberry Pi running Debian.
+1. Only tested on Windows Server 2003, Raspberry Pi running Debian and FreeBSD.
 1. Does not support Phase III nodes.
 1. Although it can be configured as a Level 1 node, it has only been tested as a Level 2 (area router) node.
 1. Limited testing on Raspberry Pi.